cryssoft/aix_powerha_facts/README.md

 as well as no-PowerHA code installed.
 It has not been tested in a multi-site XD environment, and the number of test cases and use cases so far has been relatively small.

+NOTE:  Updated 2024/07/09 - this module continues to work properly with AIX 7.3 and PowerHA up through version/service pack 7.2.8.1.
+Adding this update as part of re-publishing the module.

 ## Development

 Make suggestions.
 Look at the code on github.
 Send updates or outputs.
 I don't have